Close

 Special Considerations

 Always verify current requirements with Madagascar's embassy or consulate, as visa policies can change.
-The official Madagascar tourism website provides updated entry requirements and application procedures.
+The official Madagascar tourism website and embassy portals provide updated entry requirements and application procedures.

 03